_______ __ _______

 It worked for us, one of the most visited websites in my country,

-migrating away from Vue.js based “modern” frontend stack.
+migrating away from a Vue.js based “modern” frontend stack.

 It was a huge success in terms of productivity, developer experience,